(Un)fair devices: Moving beyond AI accuracy in personal sensing: The way forward: guidelines for making personal devices fair

-Drawing from these findings and borrowing from the ``Privacy by design'' literature \cite{fjeld2020principled,cavoukian2009privacy}, we propose a ``Fairness by design'' equivalent, requiring AI developers and researchers to consider data and model fairness concerns from the very beginning of any AI project or system design.
-It is, thus, a proactive and preventative approach that prioritizes fairness as a core value in the development and implementation of UbiComp technologies, products, and services.
-To facilitate the community achieving ``Fairness by design'', we next discuss recommendations for integrating fairness into the entire ML pipeline of UbiComp studies.
-These recommendations span two fronts, one concerning the data and the other the model. \\
+Borrowing from ``Privacy by design'' \cite{cavoukian2009privacy}, we propose a ``Fairness by design'' equivalent, requiring AI developers and researchers to consider data and model fairness from the very beginning of any system design.
+This proactive approach prioritizes fairness as a core value in the development of personal devices.
+To guide the mobile and wearable computing community, we offer fourteen recommendations for seamlessly integrating fairness throughout the ML pipeline (Figure~\ref{fig:recommendations}).
+These guidelines span across data collection and annotation, data exploration and manipulation, model development and evaluation, and finally, model deployment and use.

-\textbf{Data Collection.} Prior to the problem definition, researchers should identify the types of fairness-related harms relevant to their work (e.g., quality-of-service, allocation, stereotyping, and erasure harms \cite{crawford2017trouble}).
-For example, in an AFib detection application, quality-of-service harms could occur if the model had a substantially different performance for different ages, while allocation harms could occur if such difference led to one group unfairly receiving better care than another.
-Additionally, it is important to consider the demographic groups ---including historically marginalized groups (e.g., based on gender, race, and ethnicity)--- that might be harmed.
-We should also consider groups that are relevant to a particular scenario or deployment setting.
-For example, in a depression screening application, gender could be relevant as a sensitive attribute due to reported gender differences in the disorder's signals \cite{parker2010gender}.
-Relevant attributes can be identified either from the theoretical literature or through fairness literature related to the target application domain.
+\textbf{Data Collection \& Annotation.} For data collection, researchers should \textit{identify the types of biases and harms} (\#1) relevant to their task (e.g., quality-of-service, allocation, and erasure harms \cite{crawford2017trouble}).
+For example, in an AFib detection application, quality-of-service harms could occur if the model had a substantially different performance across ages.
+In contrast, allocation harms could occur if such difference led to one group unfairly receiving worse care.
+It is also important to consider group demographics (e.g., historically marginalized groups) relevant to a particular deployment setting that might be harmed.
+In personal devices, besides legally mandated protected attributes, users' physiological characteristics like height, weight, or health conditions must also be considered.
+For example, acoustic sensing for vital sign monitoring applications can be less accurate for overweight and obese people \cite{10.1145/3550293}.
+While comprehensive coverage of sensitive attributes might not be guaranteed, we highly recommend consulting domain experts or conducting feasibility studies in the target application domain.